Root groupoid and related Lie superalgebras

 \subsection{Generalities}

 In this paper we present an attempt to generalize the notion of Weyl group to Lie superalgebras.
 For a semisimple Lie algebra Weyl group parametrizes Borel subalgebras containing a fixed torus.
 This cannot be directly extended to Lie superalgebras since there are essentially different choices of Borel subalgebras.
 In order to describe all Borel subalgebras, the notion of odd (or isotropic) reflection was introduced many years ago, \cite{S2},~\cite{P},~\cite{DP}.
 An odd reflection can not be naturally extended to an automorphism of the Lie superalgebra.
 For many years a strong feeling persisted among the experts that one should extend Weyl group to ``Weyl groupoid''.
 One attempt was made in \cite{S3}.
 A somewhat reminiscent construction of groupoid was suggested by I.~Heckenberger and collaborators ~\cite{H}, \cite{HY}, see also~\cite{AA}.
-More recently another notion named Weyl groupoid was introduced by Sergeev and Veselov~\cite{SV} for finite-dimensional superalgebras in order to describe the character ring.
 In~\ref{ss:comment} we comment on these definitions.
+More recently another notion named Weyl groupoid was introduced by A.~Sergeev and A.~Veselov~\cite{SV} for finite-dimensional superalgebras in order to describe the character ring (but we do not see a connection with our notion).

-The notion of root groupoid presented in this paper is close to the notion defined in~\cite{S3}.
+The notion of root groupoid presented in this paper is close to the one defined in~\cite{S3}.

 The connection between semisimple Lie algebras and root systems can be described from two opposite perspectives.
 One can start with a Lie algebra, choose a Cartan subalgebra and study the geometry of the set of roots.
 On the other hand, one can start with a Cartan matrix and construct a Lie algebra by generators and relations.
 The second approach was vastly extended to construct a very important family of infinite-dimensional Lie algebras by Kac, Moody, Borcherds and others.
 Our approach follows the same pattern for construction of Lie superalgebras from combinatorial data.